df7cb/newpid/README.md

 With -i, CLONE_NEWIPC starts a new IPC namespace.

+With -u, CLONE_NEWUTS starts a new UTS namespace.

 Needed capabilities are CAP_SYS_ADMIN and CAP_NET_ADMIN.
 Alternatively, newpid will drop privileges when installed suid root.